-Broken Bones: Broken bones are common in motor vehicle accidents and falls.
+Broken bones are common in motor vehicle accidents and falls.
 Broken bones may heal with time but others require surgery to install plates, screws or other hardware to stabilize the injury.

 This can lead to eye injuries resulting in partial vision loss or blindness; injuries to the ear that result in loss of hearing; facial or jaw fractures; and dental injuries, including loss of teeth.

-Head and Brain Trauma: A head injury can occur in any accident.
+A head injury can occur in an accident.
 A closed head injury happens when an object strikes the head causing injury to the brain whereas a penetrating brain injury occurs when an object pierces the skull and enters the brain tissue.